Ananya-Joshi/ananya-joshi.github.io/index.md

 Please contact me if you would like to use these activities!

-📕 **MLCommons MedPerf Group Presentation**: Monitoring for Health Events: Bridging Healthcare and Public Health Approaches.
+📕 **MLCommons [Medical Working Group](https://mlcommons.org/working-groups/data/medical/) Presentation**: Monitoring for Health Events: Bridging Healthcare and Public Health Approaches.
 Motivated by the goal of enhancing collaboration between these fields, the lecture proposes a foundational step in scoping opportunities for integrating machine learning orchestration in healthcare and public health.
 Details available upon request.

 ### Additional Highlights